 The shrine facing Dwarkadheesh is dedicated to the mother of Lord Krishna, Devaki.
 Next to this holy place, there is a temple dedicated to Veni-madhava (Lord Vishnu).
 In the eastern part of the temple complex, there are shrines of Radhikaji, Lakshmi, Jambavati, and Satyabhama.
 There are also Deity of Saraswati and Lakshmi-Narayana

 Dwarka is a significant pilgrimage center.
 It is steeped in legends, being associated with the life of Lord Krishna.
 In Puranic times, present-day Dwarka was well-known as Kushasthali or Dwaravati and enjoyed pleasure of place as the most important spot on the Saurashtra coast.
 It is said that Lord Krishna, after slaying Kansa, left his dwelling at Mathura and traveled with the whole Yadava community to the coast of Saurashtra where he founded a town and named it Swarnadwarika.

 Nearly more than thousand of devotees visit this holy shrine every day.
 The spiritual aura of Dwarkadheesh temple touches the heart of pilgrimages who come to take blessings from Lord Krishna.
-One must visit this beautiful temple to get indulge into the spirituality.
+One must visit this beautiful temple.